LvnLx/Tempus/README.md

 With the approach, all areas of potential audio artifacting are directly addressed.
 Any given audio sample will always be started from it's first sample and always be guaranteed playback it's last sample.

 > [!IMPORTANT]
-> the approach still allows multiple clips to overlap, something that doesn't inherintly cause audio artifacts.
+> the approach still allows multiple clips to overlap, something that doesn't inherently cause audio artifacts.
 This can occur in instances of higher tempos with busy subdivisions

 ### Metronome